BACK

 Finally, and most vitally, bring the proper documentation.
 Here is a list of items you will need:

-• Records, such as bank statements and proof of payment
+- Records, such as bank statements and proof of payment for rent and the tenant’s security deposit

 Evict Your Tenant

 If you abide by the law, have a sound reason for the eviction, and follow the necessary procedures, the judge will probably rule in your favor.
-You will receive a Writ of Restitution, which facilitates the removal of the tenant from your property.
+If the landlord wins, they will receive a writ of restitution.
+A writ of restitution (sometimes called a writ of possession or eviction) is a court order issued to enforce an eviction.
+This legal document allows a sheriff or constable to remove a tenant from a rental property so that the landlord can reclaim possession.

-The writ goes out to local law enforcement.
+The writ goes out to local law enforcement, typically the sheriff’s department.
 They go to your property, allow the tenant a few minutes to gather personal items, and then escort the tenant off the property.

 The Cost of Evictions

-Evictions aren’t cheap, and you need to understand the different factors that play into them.
+Evictions aren’t cheap even when the court rules in your favor, and you need to understand the different factors that play into them.

 Key Fees